Fresh black truffle

 When and how is it used?

-Hot or cold, black truffles can transform the simplest dishes into true explosions of flavour.
+Hot or cold, black truffles can transform the simplest dishes into true explosions of flavor.
 Because of its intensity, the fungus is served in very thin slices on top of the dish.

 • Luxurious appetizers your guests will delight on.
 Serve truffle slices on top of a green asparagus salad, a salmon carpaccio, an oyster tartare or on top of cream cheese on a toast.